Average outpouring velocity and flow rate of grains discharged from a tilted quasi-2D silo: Experiment methods

 Orifice outpouring velocities from PIV and $\phi$ are used to measure the flow rate from videos $Q_{video}$ as a check with $Q$ measured from the scale.
 With average velocity $\vec{v}(x)$ and average packing fraction $\phi(x)$ in discrete bins of width $d/2$ along the orifice length $x=[-D/2,+D/2]$, the mass discharged per unit time is:

 where $x_i$ is a discrete location along the orifice, $v_{\perp}$ is the component of velocity normal to the orifice line, and $\rho$ is the material's area density.

 We note here that in Fig.~\ref{fig:samplesystemimages} and videos in Supplemental Information (and all other runs we perform) there is clear ordering of the monodisperse grains in the non-flowing regions.
 This ordering does not influence our results in this work; previous studies on the flow of monodisperse spheres have not shown evidence that the ordering observed affects the flow rate \cite{Mankoc2007FlowRateGMSilo}.
 Moreover, simulations have shown that monodisperse disks show spatial ordering but not force network ordering \cite{carlevaro2012arches,pugnaloni2016structure}, implying that contact forces, which are the ultimate responsible for the dynamics, do not show the crystal-like patterns observed in our images.
+We do note that simulation studies on 2D binary mixtures show a small effect on flow rate due to size dispersion \cite{zhou2015discharge,li2022influence}.
+However, it is unclear if this effect would be comparable at different tilt angles.